BinaryMoon/wp-toolbelt/README.md

 * Minifies all assets (JS and CSS)
 * Loads all assets inline.
 They are already small, and loading them directly on the page means there are no server requests.
 * Only loads things when they are needed.
 JS and CSS are only loaded for activated modules.
-* No options.
-There's only one database option, and that's an array that stores what modules are active.
+* Options?
+There's only one for the database; an array that stores what modules are active.
 * Uses the minimum code possible.
 Minimum Javascript and PHP.
 Less code means more speed, and fewer bugs.
 * All modules are disabled by default.
 You only enable the ones you need.